KPQ (AM): Programming

 Weekends feature shows on health, money, home repair, the outdoors, technology, law, travel, cars and RVs.
 Syndicated weekend hosts include Leo Laporte, Bill Handel and Rudy Maxa.
 Don West provides sports reports and the station carries Seattle Seahawks and Washington State Cougars football broadcasts.
 Most hours begin with a news update from ABC News Radio.

 History

-KPQ was first licensed in Seattle, with the sequentially assigned call letters KGCL, on September 3, 1926, to Louis Wasmer.
+KPQ was first licensed in Seattle, with the sequentially assigned call sign KGCL, on September 3, 1926, to Louis Wasmer.
 Local radio engineer Francis J. Brott built KGCL's original 15 watt transmitter, which began broadcasting from the Brott Radio Laboratories building.
 The station's initial schedule was a single one-hour weekly program on Wednesday nights from 8 to 9 o'clock, announced by Brott and sponsored by the Hopper Kelly Music Company.